markz0r/eramba-community-docker/README.md

 These jobs use the cli cron type (so in the settings of the web interface ensure CLI is chosen, not Web for cron jobs).

 ## Upgrade applied then new container built (DB and APP version mismatch)
-By default your deployment will start with c2.4.1 or eramba community.
+By default your deployment will start with c2.8.1 of eramba community.
-You can then upgrade it to the latest minor release via the setting page.
+Periodically eramba.org will releae updates which can be applied via the setting page in the web app.
-If you do upgrade then the app container is lost, your DB will be stuck on a new version (say 2.6.2) but the new app container will start back at 2.4.1 (which wont work well).
+If you do upgrade then the app container is lost, your DB will be stuck on a new version (say c2.8.2) but the new app container will start back at 2.8.1 (which wont work well if there were schema changes to the database between those releases).
-If that occurs specify the desired version of the container in your docker-compose.yml, e.g.: `image: markz0r/eramba-app` becomes `image: markz0r/eramba-app:c262`
+If that occurs specify the desired version of the container in your docker-compose.yml, e.g.: `image: markz0r/eramba-app` becomes `image: markz0r/eramba-app:c282`; this is dependent on the maintainer completing a new docker image in a timely fashion.